Q & A:

-- An HOA is required to make certain documents available to owners free of charge, via the association’s website or, if none, at the association’s address.
+- Can an HOA charge an owner for a copy of the CC&Rs?
+No. An HOA is required to make certain documents available to owners free of charge, via the association’s website or, if none, at the association’s address, including the CC&Rs.
+See 1.1 below.

-- An owner is entitled to have copies of certain association's records, but the owner is required make a written request that includes certain information.
+- Can an owner see the records of the HOA?
+An owner is entitled to see certain association records.
+The owner is required make a written request that includes certain information.
+See 2.1 below.
+This chart shows what records must be provided to an owner when requested.

-- There is a penalty if an association fails to fulfill a request (but an association is not liable for erroneous documents identified or produced in good faith).
+- What if an HOA doesn't provide records to an owner that properly requests them?
+There are penalties if an association fails to fulfill a request (but an association is not liable for erroneous documents identified or produced in good faith).
+See 2.5 below.

 1. Association Records

-(1) the [snippet governing documents], including the CC&Rs (declaration), articles of incorporation, bylaws, plat and rules,
+(1) the governing documents, including the CC&Rs (declaration), articles of incorporation, bylaws, the recorded plat of the development, and the rules,

 (2) the most recent approved minutes, and